LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ### Install the NuGet Packages

-To work with AzureKeyVault you must install the Microsoft.Extensions.Azure and Azure.Security.KeyVault.Secrets packages.
+To work with AzureKeyVault, you must install the Microsoft.Extensions.Azure and Azure.Security.KeyVault.Secrets packages.
 While the former can be used for injecting dependencies for accessing Azure services, the latter can be used to access secrets via a SecretClient instance.

-You may install these packages in one of two ways: either via the NuGet Package Manager integrated into the Visual Studio 2019 IDE, or by running the following command(s) at the Package Manager Console:
+You may install these packages in one of two ways: Either via the NuGet Package Manager integrated into the Visual Studio 2019 IDE or by running the following command(s) in the Package Manager Console:

 `Install-Package Microsoft.Extensions.Azure`